Riyatomar14/DSA-data_structure-linked-list-/README.md

 The main function serves as the starting point for program execution.
 It usually controls program execution by directing the calls to other functions in the program.

+## linked list

+In simple words, a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.